shanenak/shanenak/README.md

 </p>

 ## About
 Thanks for stopping by!
 My name is Shannon Millar.
-I am a full stack developer with a background as a data analyst and consultant.
+I combine my Industrial Engineering background with my love of coding by building data-driven tools and websites that increase efficiency and ease for users and clients.
 While I consider Python to be home, I also enjoy coding in JavaScript, Ruby, and SQL.
 Check out some of my projects and please do reach out - I'd love to hear from you!

 -------------------